-The RX8 has a manual transmission along with a powerful 232 hp engine, but buying one means you will probably need to triple check your warranty agreement.
-This sport car has a whole list of problems, so we have compiled a few of them for you.
+The RX8 has a manual transmission along with a powerful 232 hp engine, but buying one means you will probably need to triple-check your warranty agreement.
+This sports car has a whole list of problems, so we have compiled a few of them for you.

 The headlights and taillights on the Mazda RX8 use poorly made gaskets that wear out very fast.
 They are also poorly sealed.

 The cheap armrests not only wear out rapidly, they also stop locking way before they should.

 The RX8 Series 1 starter is notorious for failing to start the engine.
 This problem is often exacerbated by shoddy wiring.

 Exhausting exhaust system:

 The complex exhaust system for this sports car means owners are constantly dealing with the check engine light.